chenfengokha/CUB/README.md

 The final datasets for fig2 and figs5A-B were saved as "finaldata_forfig2.correlations.Rdata".
 Using this data, you can get the translation seletion landscape of 61 codons caused by virus infection.

-Note that, the pattern in figs5c calculated by 8 highly expression genes also showed the patterns we displayed in fig2 and figs5 can't be explained by the small genome of virus.
-Again, if you want to know the distinct logic, please see our paper.
+"aa.eight.humangeneforfig2.Rdata" is the finally data for fig.5c.
+This was used to show that the pattern observed in fig2 and figs5 was not caused by the small viral genome.

 3)